ichiLamuchy/Mobile-Web-Google-Scholarship/responsive_1.md

               }
             }

-        3: to the each break point add order attribute and width on the  each section where flow-glow attribute presented
+        3: to the each breakpoint add "order" attribute and "width" on the each section where flow-glow attribute presented

             <script>